by

-If you’ve been following our previous three posts on experiments for kids, you’ll know the common signifiers of a chemical reaction; colour changes, production of gas or heat, luminescence and the formation of a precipitate.
+If you’ve seen our previous blog posts on experiments for kids, you’ll know the common signifiers of a chemical reaction; colour changes, production of gas or heat, luminescence, and the formation of a precipitate.

 One of the main factors that affect chemical reactions is temperature.
 In this case, we’ll be using a glow stick to see how temperature affects a reaction.